[wpml_language_selector_widget]

 Considerations in High-Risk Patients1

-High-risk patients should treat actinic keratoses (AKs) promptly to prevent the development of subsequent invasive tumors.1
+High-risk patients should treat actinic keratoses (AKs) promptly to prevent the development of subsequent invasive tumors.1 The table below summarizes the relative efficacy and durability of commonly used AK therapies to inform treatment selection.

-• Prophylactic Treatments:
+• Prophylactic Treatments1:

 • Oral Retinoids: Acitretin, isotretinoin, and etretinate can significantly reduce new SCCs in high-risk patients

-• Patient Education:
+• Patient Education1:

 • Ongoing education on the importance of sun protection and regular skin checks